Lucia's Blog: 2020-06-07

 All Christians are involved in combat with a powerful and deceptive enemy, and we must be alert.
 The apostle Peter warns us about this big enemy in I Peter 5:8.
 Therefore, we must stand firm and not let him intimidate us.
 We must realize who our enemy is and learn his tactics of warfare.
 He is dangerous!
 We must acknowledge his power and devices.
 He is a crafty snake!

-Satan is the roaring lion encircling the flock to see if he can make the sheep stray away from the protection of the shepherd and the flock.
+Satan is the roaring lion encircling the flock to see if he can make the sheep stray away from the shepherd's and the flock's protection.
 He is always prowling about, looking for an open door to attack and discourage us.
 His main goal is to devour or destroy us completely.
 Therefore, we must be watchful or vigilant and not be ignorant of his devices.

 Satan and his ministers of evil (those angels who rebelled against God) want to attack our faith and our desire to obey the Lord.
 Our struggle is not fleshly but rather spiritual, against spiritual forces of wickedness in high places (Eph.
 6:10).
 Hence, we must put on our spiritual armor and stand firm to defeat him.
 How do we resist him?
 By submitting to God, drawing near to him, and purifying our hearts with His Word (James 4:7-8).